 4.)
 Spiritual transformation: making each woman know her identity in Jesus Christ

 Lastly, but most importantly, we wish to see each woman come to know Jesus Christ while in the Starfish program.
-While most women I meet will say they know Jesus, most will admit they don’t follow Him.
-Every two weeks, we meet as a group at Tytoo Gardens and lead the women with a teaching or devotion.
+While most women we serve will say they know Jesus, most will admit they don’t follow Him.
+Every Tuesday, all participants in the group meet together and are led in worship and have a time of teaching by our Haitian staff.
 We hope to see that by the time they graduate from the program, they will have a deeper understanding of their identity in Jesus Christ and a have a new found freedom in that identity.